junxit/us-congress-bills-110/metadata.md

 - 2008-09-24 — Providing for consideration of motions to suspend the rules, and for other purposes
 - 2008-09-24 — The House Committee on Rules reported an original measure, H. Rept.
 110-880, by Mr. Cardoza.
 - 2008-09-24 — The House Committee on Rules reported an original measure, H. Rept.
 110-880, by Mr. Cardoza.
+- 2008-09-25 — Considered as privileged matter. (consideration: CR H9874-9877)
+- 2008-09-25 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1491.
+- 2008-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-25 — On agreeing to the resolution Agreed to by voice vote. (text: CR H9874-9875)
+- 2008-09-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H9874-9875)
+- 2008-09-25 — The previous question was ordered without objection. (consideration: CR H9877)